edrlab/qualebook/content/English/about/_index.md

     link: "fr/rules/"

 features:
-  - title: "Qualebook est un travail en cours"
+  - title: "Qualebook is a work in progress"
     image: "/images/service-1.png"
     content: "The first version of Qualebook was prepared in 2024 by EDRLab and the Standards & Standards Group of the National Syndicat Digital Commission’s (NES).
-The year 2025 is dedicated to confronting this list with the schedules of professional teams at the workshop course "
+The year 2025 was dedicated to confronting this list with the schedules of professional teams at the workshop course.
+2026 will focus on consolidation and building collaborations to extend the project."
     bulletpoints:
     button:
       enable: false